aknafu12/aknafu12/README.md

 I am confident in my ability to make significant contributions to your organization and help you achieve your software development goals.
 I am eager to collaborate with talented individuals and learn from new experiences.

-Please feel free to contact me to discuss my qualifications and how I can add value to your team.#### Python : [coding, Django]
+Please feel free to contact me to discuss my qualifications and how I can add value to your team.

 <!--(https://github.com/aknafu12/aknafu12/blob/main/Kahsay_Gebrekidan_4D_CV.pdf) -->